 - How many items can you check off the Quilters Bucket List?

 - Complete lists of Quilt Shops in the US

-- Complete list of 2021 Quilt Shows
+- Complete list of Upcoming Quilt Shows Around the World

 - Ready to plan a Shop Hop road trip?
 Start HERE!

 Do you know someone who’d love these Quilt Retreat Games?
 Click the buttons below to share with your friends!
-Then be sure to join us in the Traveling Quilters group on Facebook to for more travel adventures!
+Then be sure to join us in the Traveling Quilters group on Facebook for more travel adventures!